What is network-attached storage?

 Flexible local storage solutions for small businesses

 NAS systems can be customized based on the size and requirements of the organization.
-Both low-cost, less storage, and more expensive high-end devices are available in the market.

 What is network-attached storage used for?